Skip to Content

 • Con: It is heavy and can take practice to learn how to clean properly.
 However, many people swear by cast iron pans.

-• Pro/Con: Cast iron can leach iron into your food which is good and/or not problem if you are deficient in iron but if you have too much iron in your body, it’s best to not use cast iron pans.
+• Con: Cast iron can leach iron into your food which is good and/or not problem if you are deficient in iron but if you have too much iron in your body, it’s best to not use cast iron pans.

 Ceramic